george-toma/adaptive-thread-pool/README.md

 # adaptive-thread-pool
-Adaptive thread pool implementation in Java.
+Adaptive thread pool implementation in Java by using Euclidian distance to determine the efficiency of the pool.

 In progress work:
 - flow diagram to be added